StevenTammen/StevenTammen.github.io/pages/being-opinionated.md

 You should focus initially on forming opinions for important issues that will have a significant impact on your success and well being.
 See my [page on priorities](https://steventammen.com/priorities/).

-### In The Long Terms
+### In The Long Term

 Everything.
 Why?
 Because research-based opinions lead to improvements (sometimes large, sometimes small), and the aggregation of such improvements can lead to to substantial advantages.
 [Here's a good article on the concept](https://blog.bufferapp.com/what-would-happen-if-you-improved-everything-by-1-the-science-of-marginal-gains).

 I often joke with people that know me about "suboptimal underwear."
 Yeah, I'm opinionated about what underwear should and shouldn't be. ([See here](http://snarkynomad.com/the-best-mens-underwear-for-every-guy-out-there/) for an excellent treatment of the subject).
 It's amusing because it seems like such a trivial matter to be opinionated about.
-But in the long term, taking evidence-based positions on small matters (like underwear design) will add up to significant advantages.
+But in the long term, taking evidence-based positions on small matters (like underwear design) can result in

 ## You Don't Need To Be Closed Minded To Be Opinionated